 All the prices, including the renewal price, are clearly displayed.

 I must note some objections I heard.
 They boil down to abuse policy – that is, when someone complains about your domain hosting inappropriate content (or viruses).
 Allegedly they quickly and (too) easily block domain.
 I haven’t experienced any of these problems.
-Also, if this LowEndTalk discussion is to be trusted (a Porkbun representative had also taken part in it), this policy has been “fixed” – link about the problem with Porkbun.
+Also, if this LowEndTalk discussion is to be trusted (a Porkbun representative had also taken part in it), this policy has been “fixed” – see this link about the problem with Porkbun.

 5. Conclusion and my personal opinion

 Porkbun is a promising domain registrar.
-For absolute beginners, because of a better user interface, knowledgebase and lots of on-line tutorials, I might recommend Namecheap (my review).
-Although Porkbun seems to be working hard on improving both the user interface and their knowledgebase.
+For absolute beginners, because of a better user interface, knowledge base and lots of online tutorials, I might recommend Namecheap (my review).
+Although Porkbun seems to be working hard on improving both the user interface and their knowledge base.

 If Porkbun remains solid and among the cheaper in pricing,

 I will probably transfer most of my domains with them.
-I have already transfered many.
+I have already transferred many.
 Update 9th of September 2020: practically all of my domains are with Porkbun now – and I would recommend them.

 Update, May 2021:

 It’s been two years since I’ve moved my first domain to Porkbun (moved in 2019).
 I had zero problems, and it all went smoothly: domain registrations, renewals, and transfers.
 Tech. support was fast and competent in answering any questions and providing help.
 The user interface and the knowledge base have also been greatly improved over the years.